calamity-inc/Sun/docs/Config (.sun file).md

 Linker-specific arguments can be provided with the `linker_arg` keyword.

+## RTTI

+By default, Sun adds `-fno-rtti` to the compiler arguments.
+To have it omitted, add a line that reads `rtti` to your .sun file.

 ## 32-bit targets

 You can add a line that reads `32bit` to the .sun file to add `-m32` to the compilation of your project and its dependencies.